jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-139.md

-The surfaces of the iron are engraved with half-channels fit for receiving the striated particles.
+The surfaces of the iron are engraved with half-channels fit for receiving virtual photons.

 When lumps of iron are melted into steel, they are agitated by the force of heat and separated from heterogeneous substances.